projectcalico/calico/master/security/protect-hosts.md

 ##### Step 1: Create policy to restrict host traffic

-Although failsafe rules provide protection from removing all connectivity to a host, you should create a global network policy policy that restricts host traffic.
+Although failsafe rules provide protection from removing all connectivity to a host, you should create a GlobalNetworkPolicy policy that restricts host traffic.

 In the following example, we use a **GlobalNetworkPolicy** that applies to all worker nodes (defined by a label).
 Ingress SSH access is allowed from a defined "management" subnet.